mscottsewell/Power-BI-D365-Sales/README.md

 *Requirements*
 1. TDS Endpoint needs to be enabled and you need read access to the following entities:<br /> *Territories; Accounts; Contacts; Opportunities; Campaigns; System Users; Teams*
 2. Edit these three parameters in the report to meet your needs/environment - Depending on the quantity of opportunities in your environment, you may need to adjust the 'months of history' to avoid timeouts:<br /><img src="https://user-images.githubusercontent.com/6276300/199859486-0adf0d07-6d75-4701-abca-bfaebf1ddf16.png" width=400 align=center>
-    - *GMTOffset* - set this to the difference (in hours) from GMT for the report datetime adjustments. e.g. Central timezone in the US is GMT "-6" hours (Or -5 hours during Daylight Savings Time.)
-The datetimes in Dataverse are stored in GMT timezone, so this adjustment is needed to help offset date drift due to user's timezone difference from GMT.
+    - *GMTOffset* - set this to the difference (in hours) from GMT for the report datetime adjustments.
     - *TDSEndPoint* - The server url/name for the Dynamics 365 environment. *(without the https:// prefix) *
-    - *MonthsOfHistory* - All Open opportunities will be imported, but only opportunities that have 'closed' within the past 'X' number of months will be imported.
-Selecting a smaller number of months of history will avoid longer refresh cycles. - *(It's helpful to include 1 more month than you plan to display.
-This gives the month-over-month calculations a baseline for the first month you display.)*
+    - *MonthsOfHistory* - Number of months of closed opportunites to import.

 ### Dataverse Azure Synapse Link for Synapse-based reports
 If you have an ***Azure Synapse Link*** deployed, use these versions to report on much larger datasets.